JWehder/Brewery-Finder/README.md

 - I would like to add a delete button to each of the saved brewery cards.
 - I would like to add a home button to redirect you back to the home page
-- Get rid of the parsed functions by using the unique ID on each brewery to save it's info.
+- Find an alternative for the parsed functions.

 ## Contributing and Support